mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 Several parameters are provided to the *InitializeSimulation* class:

-- The first parameter is the box dimensions, which is a list with a length corresponding to the dimension of the system.
-Each element of the list corresponds to a dimension of the box in Ångström in the x, y, and z directions, respectively.
+- The box dimensions, which is a list with 3 elements.
+Each element of the list corresponds to a dimension of the box in Ångström in the :math:`x`, :math:`y`, and :math:`z`` directions, respectively.
-- Optionally, a seed can be provided as an integer.
-If the seed is given by the user, the random number generator will always produce the same displacements.
+- The cutoff :math:`r_\text{c}` for the potential interaction.
 - Optionally, initial positions for the atoms can be provided as an array of length corresponding to the number of atoms.
-If *initial_positions* is left equal to *None*, positions will be randomly assigned to the atoms (see below).
+If *initial_positions* is set to *None*, positions will be randomly assigned to the atoms (see below).
-- A cut off value with a default of 10 Ångströms is defined.
 - The *neighbor* parameter determines the interval between recalculations of the neighbor lists.
-By default, a value of 1 is used, meaning that neighbor list will be reconstructed every steps.
-In certain cases, the number will be increased to recude the computation time.
+By default, a value of 1 is used, meaning that the neighbor list will be reconstructed every step.
+In certain cases, this number may be increased to reduce computation time.

-..
-    - Optionally, a thermo period and a dumping_period can be provided to  # TOFIX to be added later control the outputs from the simulation (it will be implemented  # TOFIX to be added later in :ref:`chapter5-label`).  # TOFIX to be added later

-Finally, the *dimensions* of the system are calculated as the length of *box_dimensions*.
+Note that the simulation step is initialized to 0.

 Nondimensionalize units
 -----------------------